tetsufmbio/taxontree/docs/README.md

 > NOTE: A **valid email address** is required for TaxOnTree execution to request data from other servers like NCBI and UniProt.
 The email address is requested by those servers admin to contact you when necessary.
 This could happen if you are using TaxOnTree excessively.
-To run TaxOnTree without internet connection, refer to the [advanced topics]() of this manual.
+To run TaxOnTree without internet connection, refer to the Section [6.1] (61-running-taxontree-without-internet-connection) of this manual.

 This will install all TaxOnTree dependencies at $HOME/.taxontree/ folder and create an executable named taxontree.
 The installation process will also attempt to install